Primary PE and Sports Premium

 As these are unprecedented times we have been able to carry under-spends forward.
 This money has to be spent in full by March 31st 2022.

 At Bill Quay, we firmly believe in the importance and value of developing skills in swimming, not just for health and enjoyment but also because we know that these skills could one day be life-saving.
 For most of the school year, our Year 4 and Year 5 children receive specialist swimming lessons at Heworth Leisure Centre.
 The final half-term of the year focuses on improving swimming skills for those Year 6 pupils who have not yet met the required government standard.
-However, swimming lessons have been suspended for much of 2020 and 2021 because of the impact of the COVID-19 pandemic.
-As part of our Recovery curriculum, from September 2021 our Year 5 pupils are currently receiving weekly swimming sessions.

 We are required to report the percentage of children who have met the national Curriculum requirements for swimming and water safety.